kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 balance = client.get_account_balance('address')
 ```

 There is of course a lot more about an account besides its balance.
-You can get that information with `get_account_data`.
+You can get more information with `get_account_data`.

 ```python
 account_data = client.get_account_data('address')